kingshukkundu/personal-portfolio-template/README.md

    - Navigate to the \#page4 in index.html file and add new project sections following the existing structure.

 3. **Styling:**
-   - Customize the styling by modifying the CSS in the `style.css` file to match your personal preferences.
+   - Customize the styling by modifying the CSS in the `.css` file to match your personal preferences.

 ## Customization